Ezequiel-Commits/Ezequiel-Commits/README.md

 - 👋 Hi, I’m @Ezequiel-Commits
-- 👀 I’m interested in Game development
+- 👀 I’m interested in Game development and its impact on youth
 - 🌱 I’m currently learning Lua

 <!---